ArgonDesign/alogic/doc/srams.md

 }
 ```

-A not very thorough but simple test-bench for the FIFO above can be written as (<a href="http://afiddle.argondesign.com/?example=srams_tb.alogic">fiddle here</a>):
+A not very thorough but simple test-bench for the FIFO above can be written as:

 ```
 network sfifo_tb {